Add the rice to a medium pot. Add hot water to your pot, until the water is two inches higher than the grains.

 When the rice is cooked, drain the water from the pot into a colander in your sink.

-Transfer the cooked rice back to your pot and stir in your butter.
+Transfer the cooked rice back to your pot and stir in the butter.